High School Case Competition

 The High School Case Competition, hosted by the Leder School of Business at The King’s University, is a business case competition specifically designed for high school students.
 Students are presented with a real-world situation which they tackle in teams of 4.
 Students develop a business plan which they then present to a panel of judges using a PowerPoint format.

-Teams will be given the case on Thursday March 15th.
-They will then have 6 weeks to develop their recommendations and presentations.
-During the morning of April 27th, all teams will present their plans to a panel of judges.
+Teams will be given the case on Tuesday March 5th.
+They will then have one month to develop their recommendations and presentations.
+During the morning of April 5th, all teams will present their plans to a panel of judges in.
 Finalists from the morning will move on to the final round in the afternoon.

 The competition is an excellent opportunity for students to use skills from their high school classes in a real-world setting.
 Students will gain a better appreciation of how their classroom work can be directly applied in society.
 In the process, students also get to network with some of Edmonton’s top business and community leaders.

-The case will be released to all competitors on March 15 at 4 p.m. in room L116 at The King’s University.
+The case will be released to all competitors on March 5 at 4 p.m. at The King’s University.
 All teams are encouraged to send at least one member to the release event.
 Competitors will be able to ask questions about the case and the competition format.
 Following the event, all teams will be sent a digital copy of the case (but not a recording of the Q&A session).

-On Friday April 27, all teams present their plans to a panel of judges in a closed-room environment during the morning.
+On Friday April 5th, all teams present their plans to a panel of judges in a closed-room environment during the morning.
 Spectators are not allowed in the rooms unless the team has pre-approved them.
 Teams have up to 15 minutes to present their business plan or idea.
-This is followed by 5 - 10 minutes of questions.
+This is followed by 5 - 10 minutes of questions from the panel.

 While not presenting, competitors are free to explore the campus, attend a university class, talk to an Admissions Counsellor or network with other competitors.
-Lunch will be provided from 11:30 – 12:15.
+Lunch will be provided for team members and coaches at 11:30.

 Teams must register on-line (form below).
 There is a limit of 16 teams who can participate.
 Teams will be accepted on a first-come, first-served basis.
-Limit of 1 team per school with the exception of students registered in our dual credit course, and those given special permission.
-Deadline to register is March 12, 2018.
+Deadline to register is February 28, 2019.

 Teacher Advisor / Coach